Wednesday, 28 December 2016

 Not in the same way as last month, where I was at Summer of Sonic, but still events.
 Currently I am sat in my university room awaiting the start of the last year.
 My last year.
 That doesn't mean I won't be updating things here, of course.
 I still have plans, and they will happen - including the sad demise of a name.
-The very name that also sits in the title of this post.

 Cyber Digital Services was a name - a name I had so often used when younger and fantasising over running an entire business of media related works.
 I still want the name to live on, though I realise at the core I've been doing things under a different name.
 My Youtube channel has been under that name for quite a time, and a character of that name also exists within Doctor Who: The Star Wars Chronicles.
 This period will be a slow transition though.
 Throughout the rest of the year, there will be changes to the banner of CDS Media, though as I'll be explaining in a bit, that website will no longer be the main source for the stories themselves.